Waynedoorer/Separability_metric/README.md

 Load the dataset

-Evaluate the separability score and output results in the console
+Evaluate the separability score and output results in the console.

 ## Using Tao Index Components

-You can use the metric directly for custom datasets:
+You can use the metric directly for custom datasets: from src import tao_score score = tao_score(X, y)

-Results
+## Results
-Separability Scores

-Performance

 These figures display the choice of regressor for the separability score calculation for a specific training set (TEP dataset), summarizing the Tao Index results alongside baseline metrics for the SECOM and SPF benchmarks.